andhiyaulhaq/AnnotateImg/architecture.md

 1. A `QToolBar` is added to the `main_window.py`, containing a `QAction` for "Draw Bounding Box".
 2. The user clicks the "Draw Bounding Box" action.
 This sets a state in the application (e.g., `current_tool = 'bbox'`).
 3. The `image_view.py` (specifically the `QLabel` inside it) has mouse event handlers (`mousePressEvent`, `mouseMoveEvent`, `mouseReleaseEvent`).
 4. When the user presses the mouse button on the image, `mousePressEvent` is triggered.
-It records the starting coordinates of the bounding box.
+It records the starting coordinates of the bounding box in the image's pixel coordinate system.
 5. As the user drags the mouse, `mouseMoveEvent` is triggered continuously.
-The mouse coordinates, which are relative to the widget, are transformed to the coordinate system of the original image.
-This ensures that the annotation is correctly placed regardless of how the image is scaled or resized in the view.
 This event handler draws a temporary rectangle on the `QLabel` to provide visual feedback.
 6. When the user releases the mouse button, `mouseReleaseEvent` is triggered.
-It records the final coordinates, also transformed to the image's coordinate system.
+It records the final pixel coordinates.
-7. The start and end coordinates are used to define the bounding box.
-The pixel coordinates, now correctly mapped to the image, are stored.
+7. The start and end pixel coordinates are converted into a `[x, y, width, height]` format.
+These are then normalized based on the image's dimensions to the YOLO format: `<x_center> <y_center> <width> <height>`, where all values are floats between 0 and 1.
-8. An `Annotation` object is created with the image_id, a default label, and the points.
+8. An `Annotation` object is created with the `image_id`, a `class_id` (e.g., 0 for the first class), and the normalized `bbox` coordinates.
 This object is then saved to the SQLite database via the `storage.py` module.
 9. The `image_view` emits an `annotation_added` signal, which is connected to the `annotation_view` to update its display with the new annotation.

 ## Logging and Error Handling